 Are discounts available for this course?

 Because the course is already offered at a low cost, we do not offer the student discount on this version.
-However, if your organization would like to enroll a group in this course we can offer a small discount.
-Please reach out to firstname.lastname@example.org you have questions about this!
+Group discounts are available for the short course.
+Please contact email@example.com. for more information.

 NSSI Parents Course FAQ